Democritus78/Custom_Container_Library/README.md

 # Custom_Container_Library
-This Container library is meant to implement items such as vector, set, etc, using the programming language C. Since C is a procedural programming language, it doesn't offer any library for containing information, such as the programming language C++.
+This Container library is meant to implement items such as vector, set, etc, using the programming language C. Since C is a procedural programming language, it doesn't offer any library for containing information, as is offered by the STL in C++.

 So far I have successful implemented a vector.
 I am working on implementing a list and linked list in C.